-- In the Pattern field enter a dialled number or prefix to be matched - In the Min field enter the minimum length of the dialled number - In the Max field enter the maximum length of the dialled number - In the SIP Domain field select ALL or alternatively one of those configured in Section 6.2
+- In the Pattern field enter a dialled number or prefix to be matched. - In the Min field enter the minimum length of the dialled number. - In the Max field enter the maximum length of the dialled number. - In the SIP Domain field select ALL or alternatively one of those configured in Section 6.2.

-Under Originating Locations and Routing Policies.
-Click Add, in the resulting screen (not shown), under Originating Location select the location defined in Section 6.3 or ALL and under Routing Policies select one of the routing policies defined in Section 6.7.
+Under Originating Locations and Routing Policies, click Add.
+In the resulting screen (not shown), under Originating Location select the location defined in Section 6.3 or ALL and under Routing Policies select one of the routing policies defined in Section 6.7.
 Click Select button to save.
-The following screen shows an example dial pattern configured for the Avaya SBCE which will route the calls out to the BT NOAS SIP Trunk service.
+The following screen shows a sample dial pattern configured for the Avaya SBCE which will route calls out to the Telenor SIP Trunk service.